Election 2025

 Consider running in the School Board Trustee Election on October 20, 2025!

 Trustees play a vital and rewarding role in shaping the future of Pembina Hills School Division ensuring our students have access to quality education and opportunities to thrive.
-The ideal school board includes people from all aspects of life, representative of the community it serves.
+The ideal school board includes people from all aspects of life, representative of the communities it serves.

 School board trustees have significant responsibilities in the provincial education system, including: